cn-uofbasel/ssb-birch/README.md

 - optional ```EventStatus```: flags the start or end of a log

-- optional Lipmaa link: internal reference (as above), see the [```Bamboo```](https://github.com/aljoschameyer/bamboo) proposal for more details
+- optional Lipmaa link: log-internal reference (seqNo), see the [```Bamboo```](https://github.com/aljoschameyer/bamboo) proposal for more details